ethereum-optimism/optimism-tutorial/truffle/README.md

 versions and other platforms

 ### Install Prerequisite Software
+## Build an Optimistic Ethereum Node

+The fastest way to test and debug apps on Optimistic Ethereum is to run a local Optimistic Ethereum node, so we'll build one.
+The directions in this section are for an Ubuntu 20.04 VM running on GCP with a 20 GB disk (the default, 10 GB, is not enough), but they should be similar for other Linux versions and other platforms

+### Install Prerequisite Software

 1. Install [Docker](https://www.docker.com/).
-If you prefer not to use the convenience script, [there are other installation methods](https://docs.docker.com/engine/install/ubuntu).
+If you prefer not to use the convenience script shown below, [there are other installation methods](https://docs.docker.com/engine/install/ubuntu).

    ```sh